pommes-public/pommesinvest/docs/model/formulation.rst

     | The constraints and objective terms hold for all demand response units which are
     | aggregated to demand response clusters (with homogeneous costs and delay resp. shifting times).
-    | For the sake of readability, the technology index is not displayed.
+    | For the sake of readability, the technology index is not displayed except for the target function term
+    | which sums across the different demand response clusters.
     | Furthermore, for some constraints there may be index violations which are taken care of by
     | limiting to the feasible time indices :math:`{0, 1, .., |T|}`.
 This is also not displayed for the sake of readability.
-    | For the complete implementation and details, please refer to `the sink_dsm module of oemof.solph <https://github.com/oemof/oemof-solph/blob/master/src/oemof/solph/custom/sink_dsm.py>`_.
+    | For the complete implementation and details, please refer to `the sink_dsm module of oemof.solph <https://github.com/oemof/oemof-solph/blob/master/src/oemof/solph/experimental/_sink_dsm.py>`_.

 **approach `oemof`**: